Seifedin Chabbi

-Seifedin Chabbi (born 4 July 1993) is an Austrian professional footballer who plays as a forward for Austria Lustenau.
+Seifedin Chabbi (born 4 July 1993) is an Austrian professional football coach and a former forward.
+He works as a forward coach for Austria Lustenau.

 Club career

 In February 2020, he joined St Mirren on loan.
 Despite only making two substitute appearances before the season was cut short due to the COVID-19 pandemic, Chabbi gained a cult following from the fans, with the supporters podcast dubbing him ‘Big Chebs’.

 On 16 October 2020, he signed with TSV Hartberg.

 On 8 June 2021, he returned to SV Ried on a two-year contract.

 On 5 July 2023, Chabbi moved to Vaduz in Swiss Challenge League on a two-year deal.

 On 31 July 2024, Chabbi returned to Austria Lustenau.

 Personal life

 Chabbi is the son of the Tunisian football manager Lassaad Chabbi.